zhangyuannie/butter/CONTRIBUTING.md

 2. See [BUILDING.md](BUILDING.md) to set up the project.

+3. Use Translation editors like [Poedit](https://poedit.net) to generate the PO file for your language based on the POT file.
+(Note: before submitting the PR, remove the generated .mo files)

-3. Add your language to [LINGUAS](po/LINGUAS) if it is not already there.
+4. Add your language to [LINGUAS](po/LINGUAS) if it is not already there.

-4. Run `ninja -C build butter-update-po` to generate the pot file for your language.